AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 <createData entity="customizedCategory" stepKey="createPreReqCategory"/>
 ```

-MFTF receives the corresponding JSON response and enables you to reference its data using a variable of format:
+The Functional Testing Framework receives the corresponding JSON response and enables you to reference its data using a variable of format:

 __$__ _stepKey_ __.__ _JsonKey_ __$__